chaker999/Apple-TV-Hue-Integration/README.md

 …and possibly more.
 These are installed automatically when you run setup.py.
 Troubleshooting
 Tray Icon Missing
-Check “hidden icons” on Windows or look for the menubar icon on macOS.
+Check “hidden icons” on Windows or the menubar on macOS.
 Ensure you’re running on a graphical desktop environment.

 Closing the Console Kills the App (Windows)
 By default, if you run python app.py in a standard console, closing it ends the process.
 Use pythonw.exe or DETACHED_PROCESS flags to keep it running after the console closes.
 The run.bat approach can be modified to start pythonw app.py.